alipay/agentUniverse/docs/guidebook/en/In-Depth_Guides/Tech_Capabilities/Log_And_Monitor/Monitor_Module.md

         pass
 ```

-agentUniverse implements the `@trace_llm` decorator, which, when the agent calls the corresponding LLM call/acall
-methods, collects the model's prompt and response, serializes the information into JSON, and stores it in the local
-storage directory corresponding to the monitor configuration in the form of a jsonl file, divided by the hour.
+agentUniverse implements the `@trace_llm` decorator.
+When an agent calls the corresponding call/acall methods of the LLM, this decorator collects the model's prompt and response, serializes the information into JSON format, and stores it in the local storage directory corresponding to the monitor configuration.
+The data is stored in the form of jsonl files, divided by the hour.

 #### Demo Effect

-Call the `demo_rag_agent` in the sample project of agentUniverse, using the gpt-4o model, with the query to analyze the
-reasons behind Warren Buffett's reduction of his stake in BYD.
-The model invocation tracking function captures the
+When calling the `demo_rag_agent` iin the sample project of agentUniverse, using the gpt-4omodel with a query to analyze the reasons behind Warren Buffett's reduction of his stake in BYD, the model invocation tracking function captures the following data:
-following data:

 ```json
 {